 There is also a disconnect between data quality, data gathering by autonomous sensors and data analysis, which is a major obstacle, as the sensors are already being deployed (e.g. through buoys, boats etc.) to broaden data coverage in space and time.
 AQUASENSE will resolve these challenges while providing 15 early stage researchers (ESRs) the unparalleled multidisciplinary training in the field of water quality through autonomous sensors and autonomous deployment.
 The ESRs trained through AQUASENSE programme will fill the skill-gap and contribute towards strengthening of Europe’s human resources and industry competitiveness in the strategic fields of aqua/agriculture and sensing technologies.

-AQUASENSE is a multi-site Innovative Training Network (ITN) comprising 14 internationally reputed research teams (from academia, research centres and industry) from 9 European countries (UK, Germany, Ireland, Serbia, Sweden, Italy, Poland, Austria, Estonia).
+AQUASENSE is a multi-site Innovative Training Network (ITN) in wAter and Food Quality monitoring using Autonomous SENSors and IntelligEnt Data Gathering and Analysis that comprises 14 internationally reputed research teams (from academia, research centres and industry) from 9 European countries (UK, Germany, Ireland, Serbia, Sweden, Italy, Poland, Austria, Estonia).

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No: H2020- MSCA-ITN-2018-813680